 When it’s done cooking, it should be looking like this

-Then you’ll have to blitz it till its a paste consistency.
+Then you’ll have to blitz it until it’s a paste-like consistency.

-Try using this to make soup in your TM, just add a small tin of coconut milk or cream and a sweet potato.
+Try using this Asian stock to make soup in your TM, just add